trento-project/docs/guides/manual-installation.md

 ## Scope

 This document covers the steps to manually install trento server.
-The latest available version of SUSE Linux Enterprise Server for SAP Applications is used as the base operating system, which is 15 SP5 at the time of writing.
+The latest available version of SUSE Linux Enterprise Server for SAP Applications is used as the base operating system, which is [SLE 15 SP5](https://www.suse.com/download/sles/) at the time of writing.

-For other installation options, check:
+Installing Trento on another Service Pack than SP5, requires the user to change the repository address.

+Suported Service Packs:

+- SP3
+- SP4
+- SP5

+Other installation options:

 - [Trento Ansible](https://github.com/trento-project/ansible) (WIP)
 - [Trento Helm Charts](https://github.com/trento-project/helm-charts/)